f5devcentral/f5-big-iq-pm-team/f5-bigiq-dcd-health-checks/README.md

 #./f5_dcd_health_checks.sh [<BIG-IQ DCD sshuser>]
 ```

-BIG-IQ DCD ssh users is optional. **root** user is used by default if nothing is specified and the passwords will be asked.
+BIG-IQ DCD ssh user is optional. **root** user is used by default if nothing is specified and the passwords will be asked.